groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/advanced-options/secure-document-signing-metadata-encryption-net/_index.md

 }
 ```

-**Explanation:**
-- `ID`: Unique identifier for the signature.
+**What's happening here:**
+- `[Format("SignID")]`: Creates a metadata field called "SignID" that maps to your ID property
+- `[Format("SDate", "yyyy-MM-dd")]`: Formats dates consistently (crucial for audit trails)
+- `[Format("SDFact", "N2")]`: Formats decimals to 2 decimal places (great for financial data)
-- `Author`: Name of the person signing.
+- `[SkipSerialization]`: Keeps sensitive data out of the document (Comments won't be embedded)

-- `Signed`: Date when the document was signed.
-- `DataFactor`: A decimal value representing additional data, formatted to two decimals.
+**Pro Tip:** The Format attribute names become the actual metadata field names in your document.
+Keep them short but descriptive - you'll thank yourself later when debugging.

-### Metadata Signature with Custom Encryption
+### Implementing Metadata Signing with Custom Encryption

-#### Overview
-Securely sign documents using metadata and custom encryption methods like XOR.

-**Step 2: Implement Metadata Signing**
+Now for the main event.
+This is where we combine metadata with custom encryption to create signatures that are both informative and secure.

 ```csharp
 using GroupDocs.Signature;
 using GroupDocs.Signature.Domain.Extensions;